-Since September 1st, 2021, Korea has required travellers from 112 countries to apply for the Korea-ETA (K-ETA).
+Since September 1st, 2021, Korea has required travellers aged 18 to 65 from 112 countries to apply for the Korea-ETA (K-ETA).
 The K-ETA is an electronic travel authorisation program that will save travellers time when they arrive in South Korea by reducing paperwork at the airport.

 But what is the K-ETA?
 And who needs it?
 If you’re not sure, you’re not alone.
 There are a lot of questions about whether or not you need to get a K-ETA, how long it lasts for, whether it works instead of a visa (it doesn’t), and if there are any exemptions (there are).

 If you require the K-ETA, but don’t apply for one, you won’t be allowed to travel to South Korea.
 This guide will help you avoid this problem, explain who needs the K-ETA, show you how to apply for the K-ETA, and answer a range of other questions regarding this travel document.

 Save yourself the time and hassle on your trip to Korea with this guide to the K-ETA.